-Holography, i.e. the technology who bring us holograms, was developed since the Forties of the Twentieth century by the Hungarian scientist Dennis Gabor based on the registration of a web of very fine interference fringes by use of laser lights to recreate three-dimensional representations (technically speaking effect of parallax of the image) of the subject photographed.
+Holography, i.e. the technology who bring us holograms, was developed since the Forties of the Twentieth century by the Hungarian scientist Dennis Gabor.

-The development of the laser since the sixties of the last century made it possible to make huge advances in this technology, so much so that some years holographic avatars are used to animate the windows of some clothing stores, as Mondivirtuali.it already told you.
+Furthermore, this progress was so huge that recently holographic avatars were used to animate the windows of some clothing stores, as Mondivirtuali.it already told you.

-Originally fixed, the holographic images (“holograms”) now are also movies more and more realistic because recently a team of Japanese scientists led by Professor Yoichi Ochiai develop holograms safe to touch, that can be touched without causing burns through the use of laser-fast combination of cameras and mirrors arriving at a resolution up to 200,000 points, or “voxels” (volumetric pixels) per second.
+Originally fixed, the holographic images (“holograms”) now are also used for movies more and more realistic.
+This is possible since recently a team of Japanese scientists led by Professor Yoichi Ochiai develop holograms safe to touch, i.e. they can be touched without causing burns.

-The latest applications of 7D holograms are in 7D movies, i.e. three-dimensional films to which are added more special effects such as weather conditions and approach the objects (or “gliding walk”).
+The latest applications of 7D holograms are in 7D movies, do you know what it is?
+Is a three-dimensional film to which further special effects are added such as weather conditions and approach the objects (or “gliding walk”).

 If you want an example of the degree of realism obtained by 7D holograms and movies, watch this video, made in 2014 in a shopping mall in Dubai.